Today I’m sharing my 10 tips for working from home to improve your mood and productivity.

 1. Don’t worry if you’re not always productive

-When I first started working from home in March I was worried because I knew I wasn’t being as productive as I would be in the office.
+When I first started working from home, I was worried because I knew I wasn’t being as productive as I would be in the office.
 It’s important to remember that it’s going to take a while to get into a routine and figure out what works for you.

 We’re going through a really tough time right now and it’s okay to feel worried or upset by that.
 Don’t be too hard on yourself, things will get back to normal in the end.